 Wooden hot tubs – Wood fired hot tubs – Wood burning hot tubs – it is time to relax and bring the family together!
 Switzerland

 Wooden hot tubs will get you back where everything started!
-Smart technology is all over in our daily lives.
+Smart technology is all over our daily lives.
 It is quite hard to find some quality time even for your closest ones.
 It should not be like this and the memories that we get from these moments will stay forever.
-TimberIN wooden hot tubs and outdoor saunas are one of the easiest ways to harvest those precious moments.
+TimberIN wooden hot tubs and outdoor saunas are some of the easiest ways to harvest those precious moments.
 In addition, they will be a good add-up to backyard aesthetics guaranteeing a rustic feel and touch.

 Our main aim here at TimberIN is to offer a product that would unplug you from the fast-daily pace of our lives with more smiles and joy!

 Thousands of people around Europe have already been introduced to our products.
 It is your turn now.
 It will be the best investment you have ever made for your true self.

 Treat yourself well with TimberIN hot tubs!